G-companions on algebraic stacks and applications to canonical $\ell$-adic local systems on Shimura stacks: Main theorem for semisimple

 Since every semisimple algebraic group is linear, the above diagram also commutes if we replace $\mathrm{GL}_n$ by other semisimple groups $G$.

-Since the objects of the category Pro-ss$(\overline{\Q})$ are the projective limits of semisimple groups, and by the universal property of projective limits, the above diagram also commutes if we replace semisimple algebraic group $G$ by the projective limits of semsimple algebraic groups.
+Since the objects of the category $\mathbf{Pro\text{-}ss}(\overline{\Q})$ are the projective limits of semisimple groups, and by the universal property of projective limits, the above diagram also commutes if we replace semisimple algebraic group $G$ by the projective limits of semisimple algebraic groups.

 Thus, the following diagram commutes by Yoneda's lemma: